mcrosson/digital-art-composition-book/Notes/__Using The Vault.md

 ### Disabling

 You can completely disable the directory index functionality by disabling the `Folder Notes` and `Waypoint` plugins.
-When disabling these plugins, you'll need to manually delete the folder notes within each `attachments` directory as well as the folder note within the `Notes` directory.
+When disabling these plugins, you'll need to manually delete the folder notes within each `attachments` directory, each `Source Materials` directory as well as the folder note within the `Notes` directory.

 If you would like to keep the folder index functionality for only a sub-set of directories, simply delete the folder note for any directories you do not want indexed.